xiix0/scam/README.md

-You will be a winner today.
-Pick a fight with a four-year-old.
+You will hear good news from one you thought unfriendly to you.